-The particulars of the Company's subsidiaries as at 31 December 2018 are listed in Note 34 of the Company's financial statements.
-The material insurance undertakings are summarised below:
+The particulars of the Company's subsidiaries as at 31 December 2019 are listed in Note 37 of the Company's statutory financial statements.
+On 31 December 2019 the Company disposed of its material insurance undertaking Legal & General Insurance Limited to Allianz.